 This has been an exciting year for our organization as two major changes have taken place and we have crafted a strategic plan that will guide us through 2020.
 A lot of our programs are working.

 Karibu Loo.
 We have completed the pilot for Karibu Loo and have placed an order that will put us on the path of growing this business.
-We have been very pleased with the pilot results and believe the business has great potential to both provide income to support our educational mission and also to provide employment for many of our graduates.
-We will begin to grow the business in 2016.
+We greatly appreciate the pilot results and hold a strong belief that the business has significant potential to generate income in support of our educational mission, while also providing employment opportunities to many of our graduates.
+In 2016, the company initiated the plan to expand and develop the business.

 1. Capacity building – moving to professional management from today’s volunteer organization in the U.S. and building management capacity in Kenya;